princetonwong/mybgg/README.md

       <summary>What happens during token setup</summary>

       **Process**:
-      * The script will ask for your BGG username
+      * The script reads your BGG username from `config.ini` (make sure you edited it first!)
-      * It will automatically generate a token for you using GameCache's shared BGG application
+      * It automatically generates a token for you using GameCache's shared BGG application
       * The token is saved securely to a `.env` file (not committed to git)
       * **No manual application registration needed** - everything is handled automatically!